-Nothing says independence like fireworks — here's how to photograph them
+Capture your best firework photos this weekend with these tips

 Try to zoom in

-If you have a more recent iPhone with a telephoto lens (iPhone 7 Plus and later), then you should make use of the telephoto lens for zooming in.
+If you have a more recent iPhone, then you should make use of the telephoto lens for zooming in.
 While you may want to capture fireworks from a wide scene to capture the full range of the explosion, sometimes zooming in can give you something that's fresh and unique.
-And using an iPhone with a telephoto lens means you won't be sacrificing image quality to get those up-close shots either.
+And using an iPhone with a telephoto lens means you won't be sacrificing a ton of image quality to get those up-close shots either.

 After all, everyone's going to be taking photos of fireworks from far away.
 Getting a little up close and personal with a firework's explosion or pattern (not physically, of course) could lead to a more interesting perspective.